draco-ghost/blocker_app/README.md

 ## Notes
 - Windows only (for now & tested on windows 10/11)
-- First release; feedback is welcome via GitHub Issues
+- First release: feedback is welcome via GitHub Issues

 ---